-Jupyter notebooks use a similar architecture to that of web based services: we have a web page that we can see in the screenshot above, and we have a server that runs locally on our computer.
-When you run the jupyter notebook command you are actually starting that server and the text you see right below the command is the server log:
+Jupyter notebooks use a similar architecture to that of web based services: you have a web page that you can see in the screenshot above, and you have a server that runs locally on your computer.
+When you run the Jupyter notebook command you are actually starting that server and the text you see right below the command is the server log:

 The server log tells you what the server is doing.
-For example, Serving notebooks from local directory: /Users/ciprian/Projects/i2p informs me that the server is looking for "notebooks" that are located in this directory on my computer.
-We will see what a notebook is in just a moment.
+For example, serving notebooks from local directory: /Users/ciprian/Projects/i2p informs me that the server is looking for notebooks that are located in this directory on my computer.
+You will see what a notebook is in just a moment.

 A notebook is a collection of code cells as well as some meta data.
-Notebooks are files that store code that we can run using a Jupyter server.
+Notebooks are files that store code that you can run using a Jupyter server.

-Let's go back to that webpage that was launched automatically when we started the Jupyter server.
-We know now that the web page is connected to the Jupyter server, which is running locally on your computer.
+Let's go back to that webpage that was launched automatically when you started the Jupyter server.
+You know now that the web page is connected to the Jupyter server, which is running locally on your computer.
 Now, let's go over to the top right corner and click the New button and from here we'll select Python 3.